top of page

 • you feel unlike yourself

-• you feel hopeless or emotionally stuck
+• you feel emotionally stuck or hopeless

-Can Therapy Help With Depression?
+Can Therapy Help?

 Therapy can help people: